GameDotPlay/ImageProcessing/README.md

 ## Usage

-ImageManipulation is a console application that reads it's command line arguments at launch, it does not prompt the user for any input.
+ImageProcessing is a console application that reads it's command line arguments at launch, it does not prompt the user for any input.
 It takes three arguments:

 - ```<PathToInputImage>``` Path/filename of an input TGA image.